An Immersive VR Treadmill Alternative

 -

-We’ve currently tested and verified support for Windows systems with the use of Steam.
+We’ve currently tested and verified support for Windows and Linux systems with the use of Steam.
 However any system or game that supports a bluetooth wireless connection and X-input or Xbox controllers should work fine.
+SteamVR can be used to further increase game compatibility via it’s action to controller mapping settings.

 -